 Don’t bother with routine medical emergencies, minor traffic accidents, natural deaths, overdoses or suicides unless they involve celebrities.
 As you see you’ve got to have the fortitude to cover people at their worst.

-Step 5 Overcome what ever natural reticence you have to get interviews with witnesses.
+Step 5 Overcome what ever natural resistance you have to get interviews with witnesses.
 Remember the basics, asking Who, What, When, Where, Why and How.
 Get your interview subjects to spell their names on camera and give permission to appear.
 Even if you’ve never written more than an email, get used to the fact that to sell your video, you’ll need a hook that will interest the news directors or producers at your local stations.
 A story titled “Joy Riding Drunk Teens Cause Death of Family of Four” will grab somebody’s attention more than “Four in fatal accident.”

 Step 7 Finally, make sure that you treat first responders right.
 You plan to make this a career so don’t alienate them.
 They have a job to do and will respect your attempt to do yours if you’re friendly but deferential.
 If by any chance you arrive at a crime scene before the police do, proceed with caution.
 A lot of people aren’t too keen about being exposed on camera.
 Be sure to leave the scene with your expensive gear, before the cops depart.